Impact of Russia's invasion of Ukraine on the port of Rotterdam

 Do import sanctions apply from Russia?

 There are import sanctions in place from Russia.
 They concern certain types of goods.
 For example, there is an import ban on steel and iron.
 In Rotterdam, approximately 400 thousand tonnes of steel come from Russia on an annual basis (of 2 million tonnes in total).
 At the same time as the sanction on Russia, the EU increased the quota for other suppliers.
 Other countries (China, India, Turkey) can therefore supply what Russia no longer supplies.
-This requires logistical and contractual adjustments, but as such there is enough steel available in the world.

 Do export sanctions apply to Russia?